History

 An Italian Anarchist book club in the early 1900s.
 A mid-century multicultural social center for weddings, birthdays and cribbage clubs.
 An early 90s seminal punk hub.

 The ecosystem of this corner building proudly spans in countless directions.
 A commitment to championing the working class and creative misfits has been a thread throughout time.
-For a robust history penned by filmmaker Natasha Woods during the second winter of the pandemic, check out Cactus Club’s listing in Atlas Obscura.
+For a robust history: enjoy Bobby Tanzilo’s investigative overview of the corner since the late 1800s: Urban spelunking: Bay View’s Cactus Club or another option penned by filmmaker Natasha Woods during the second winter of the pandemic on Atlas Obscura.

 2016 Broadening the lens